tjamet/dynker/README.md

 ## Use

-The purpose of this tool is to build docker images described on a yaml file (dynker.yml), sequenced in a way that `FROM` images are built before the images requiring them.
+The purpose of this tool is to build docker images taking care of image dependencies.
+Meaning, `myimage` has a `FROM parent` appears in a Dockerfile, if `parent` is known as buildable by the tool, it will be built prior to `myimage` build

 The followings are also handled:
 - Tag the built images with the last commit hash on the build context